Crofton, West Yorkshire: Schools

-Crofton Infants School was opened in 1877 and then known as Crofton Board School.
+Crofton Infants School was opened in 1877, then known as Crofton Board School.

 In 1920 Edwin Sowerby murdered his former girlfriend, 19-year-old Jane Darwell, at Crofton School in front of several witnesses.
 Sowerby was sentenced to death and hanged at Armley Prison in Leeds on 30 December 1920.
 A later student relates that the children of Crofton Hall School were convinced the building was haunted.

 In 1955, Crofton Secondary School opened in the Old Hall.
 Crofton Slack Lane Junior School and Crofton High School were built in the 1960s.
 A Junior and Infant school opened in Shay Lane in 1972.
 In summer 1995 a fire destroyed most of the High School; a new school opened in 1998.
 In 2007 Crofton High School scored GCSE pass rates that put it in the country's top 100 state schools.
 In August 2011 it became Crofton Academy.

 Transport

 Bus

 Crofton is located on the A638 road that runs between Wakefield and Doncaster and serves as the village's lifeline.
 There are several bus routes which run from Crofton: